 Instead, consider visiting the Grand Canyon during my favorite seasons, early spring and fall!
 You'll experience mild temperatures during the day and cool, comfortable temperatures at night, perfect for camping under the stars.

-And if you plan on day hiking or backpacking below the rim towards the bottom of the Grand Canyon, know where water refill stations are along your route and whether they are open or not ahead of time.
-And start your hike as early as possible and know your limits.
+Are you planning on day hiking or backpacking below the rim on Bright Angel trail or South Kaibab trail towards the bottom of the Grand Canyon?
+Before you start hiking, make sure you know where water refill stations are along your route and whether they are open.
+Bring plenty of electrolytes, start your hike as early as possible, and know your limits.

 I hope these simple travel tips have inspired you to get out to the Grand Canyon as soon as possible and make your trip an adventure to remember!

-I only recommend products that I have used myself and genuinely love.
+*This post contains affiliate links for products that I have used myself and genuinely love.
 All opinions expressed are honest and mine.
-This post contains some affiliate links, which means that I receive a small compensation at no additional cost to you if you make a purchase.
-Since The Adventure Diet is reader-supported, any purchases you make will help keep this blog alive!
+If you make a purchase through any of these affiliate links, I receive a small compensation at no additional cost to you.
+Since The Adventure Diet is reader-supported, any purchases you make will support running this blog at now cost to you!
 As always, thank you for your never-ending support.

 Join The Adventure Diet newsletter for your chance to win a REI Flash 18 Daypack!
 Open to residents of the contiguous U.S. 18+.
 Giveaway ends at 11:59PM PST on 6/6/21.
 No purchase necessary.